wso2/apk/README.md

 You'll find many other useful documents on our [Documentation](https://wso2.com/documentation/).
 ## Introduction
-[APK](https://github.com/wso2/apk) is an open-source platform for providing complete API Management capabilities on top of the Kubernetes cluster management platform.
+[Kubernetes Gateway](https://github.com/wso2/apk) is an open-source platform for providing complete API Management capabilities on top of the Kubernetes cluster management platform.

-APK is composed of these components:
+Kubernetes Gateway is composed of these components:

 ___